These millet muffins are adapted from Philadelphia’s beloved Metropolitan Bakery. The toasted millet gives them delicious crunch!

 One thing I’ve learned over the years is that one person’s staple grain can be totally exotic, foreign or just plain unnecessary to the next person.
 For instance, my mom always has some Cream of Wheat in her pantry rotation.
-That’s one I skip, preferring steel cut oats or hull-less barley for breakfast (although lightly buttered and salted Cream of Wheat with a poached egg on top is one of my beloved childhood comfort foods).
+That’s one I skip, preferring steel cut oats or pearled barley for breakfast (although lightly buttered and salted Cream of Wheat with a poached egg on top is one of my beloved childhood comfort foods).

 In the last few years, millet has crept into my grain rotation and is now a very definite canning jar staple (along with short grain brown rice and quinoa) in my kitchen.
 The thing I love about millet is that it has a multitude of applications.
 When it’s steamed, it become light and fluffy, a cross between polenta and broken rice.
 When toasted, it becomes a nutty addition to pancakes, waffles, muffins and scones.